reversemind/stinker/README.md

 By default, Stinker sites will be nanoc based, but should work well with Jekyll as well, since it has the same support for file metadata.

+(The only real difference between them for purposes of file access that stinker provides is where they place the files.)

+## MODIFICATIONS TO GOLLUM

+A list of modifications made from the standard Gollum that this is forked from:

+* Saving of metadata in page files with yaml - same way Jekyll and Nanoc use it
+* Support for content types setting (content types will show meta data fields in editor)
+* Loads some config variables from a config.yml (base_path,
+  page_file_dir)
+* Better support for subdirectories.
+There's not a global pagename space any more, and creating a page named "foo/bar" will actually save in the directory foo.
+* Sanitization turned off by default.
+It's assumed that contributers are trusted enough to allow snippets of HTML.
+* Extra wiki-ish formatting turned off (so feature set matches up better with Jekyll/Nanoc - might be worth bringing [[page]] style links into those projects and turning back on)

 ## INSTALLATION

 The best way to install Stinker is with RubyGems: